jstehli/linux-cfg/notes.md

 Connect to a wireless network from command line -> arch wiki NetworkManager

+Also install `network-manager-applet` for a system tray icon.

 ## Fonts

 Arch comes with very minimal fonts.
 To make i3 start correctly, I installed `adobe-source-code-pro-fonts`, `adobe-source-sans-pro-fonts` and `adobe-source-serif-pro-fonts`.